Pocket-Watch/PocketWatch/RANT.md

  - [getDay()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDay) doesn't return the day number but a 0-indexed week day
  - [getDate()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDate) doesn't return the date but the day number (1-31)
  - there's no **unfocus()** method, instead there's [blur()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/blur)

+## FFmpeg
+The most commonly used utility for video/audio transcoding does not pass a `Host` header in HTTP requests, even if one is explicitly provided under the `-headers` flag.
+Due to this issue a proxy might fail to route the request to the correct server.